gcftaskforce/kdb-api/README.md

 The GCF Task Force Knowledge Database (KDB) consists of three components: (1) a database API; (2) an MVC-style website; and (3) a custom client-based (Webpack/babel compiled) inline content management system (CMS).

-The API and website are Node JS (ES 6) Express applications accessed through Apache proxy.
+The API and website are Node JS (ES 6) Express applications proxied through Apache.
 PM2 is used to manage the two (API and site) processes.
 Everything runs on a virtual machine hosted on Google Cloud.

 Note that all application-related files are stored on a separately requisitioned disk mounted at /data.